 Other Vision Coverage Options

 If you don’t want Medicare Advantage, you can purchase separate vision plans for seniors and Medicare eligibles.
 Vision policy premiums vary but are based on your age, health, and family history (disease risk).
 Most vision plans start at around $15 per month, but yours may be different.
-The cheapest way to buy a separate vision policy is by combining it with additional coverage (usually dental).
+You may be able to save money by purchasing a vision plan that is combined with another benefit, like dental.

 Private vision plans for seniors and Medicare eligibles and Medicare Advantage vision coverage both usually include annual exams, discounts for surgeries and services, and a specific allowance for glasses and contact lenses.
 Allowances will vary based on the plan you choose.